 Low temperatures in the office force employees to be out of the office to warm themselves up.
-High temperatures make the office environment uncomfortable and filled with odour.
+High temperatures make the office environment uncomfortable and filled with odor.
 Make sure that the office isn’t freezing cold or too hot.
 Having the right temperature for the office is extremely important to keep employees productive.

 6. Encourage Healthy Life Choices 🧘

 Healthy employees mean better productivity.
 Encourage your employees to have daily physical activities.
 Building sports teams and encouraging employees to compete internally is a good way to motivate the employees to be physically fit.
 You can even include office gyms and encourage employees to use it in the morning or during breaks.

 You can even make sure there are healthy eating options available in the cafeteria at a decent price.
 This can act as a push to help employees build healthy lifestyles.